Team members can click here to learn more about using Notion at GTLF.

 3. Your site's navigation appears as a breadcrumb menu at the top for all viewers

-4. At the top right, people can Search the content of your page (and all its sub-pages).
+4. At the top right, people can search for the content of your page (and all its sub-pages).

 5. How to share the public Handbook: